An-dy1/twitter-reading-bot/andie-reads-app/README.md

 ---

 # My notes:

-To run (from master):
-`npm start`
-A link is required but additional text is not.

 Last error compiling angular code:
 `Error: src/app/app.component.ts:2:18 - error TS2591: Cannot find name 'require'.
 Do you need to install type definitions for node?
 Try `npm i --save-dev @types/node` and then add 'node' to the types field in your tsconfig.`